 Early History of the Levesedge family

-Another 155 words (11 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Levesedge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Levesedge research.
+Another 78 words (6 lines of text) covering the years 1439, 1670 and 1758 are included under the topic Early Levesedge History in all our PDF Extended History products and printed products wherever possible.

 Levesedge Spelling Variations